devsecops-workshop/workshop-guide/content/_index.md

 # DevSecOps Workshop

+## What is it about
+This workshop will introduce you to the application development cycle leveraging [OpenShift's](https://www.redhat.com/en/technologies/cloud-computing/openshift) tooling & features with a special focus on securing your environment using [Advanced Cluster Security for Kubernetes (ACS)](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).
+And all in a fun way.
+You will get a brief introduction in several OpenShift features like **[OpenShift Pipelines](https://docs.openshift.com/container-platform/4.10/cicd/pipelines/op-release-notes.html)**, **[OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/gitops-release-notes.html)**, **[OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/gitops-release-notes.html)**, **[OpenShift CodeReadyWorkspaces](https://developers.redhat.com/products/codeready-workspaces/overview)**

 ## Architecture overview

 ![Architecture Overview](../images/workshop_architecure.png)

-## Improvements
+## Collaboration
 {{% notice tip %}}
+This workshop was created by Daniel Brintzinger, Goetz Rieger or Sebastian Dehn.
-If you like this workshop and would like to add or improve chapters, contact us via Github or create a pull request.
+If you like this workshop and would like to collaborate, create an issue or a pull request.
-For questions around the workshop reach out to Daniel Brintzinger, Goetz Rieger or Sebastian Dehn.
 {{% /notice %}}